albarrio/spring-paas-service/README.md

 # spring-paas-service
-Spring Application push in DockerRepository and push in Heroku service
+Spring Application push in DockerRepository and deploy in Heroku service